ethereum/mist/README.md

 In the original window you can then start Mist with:

+    $ cd mist
-    $ electron ./
+    $ electron .

-### Using Mist with a testnet
+### Using Mist with a privatenet

-To run a testnet you need to have `geth` installed separately and run it with the `ipcpath` flag:
+To run a privatenet you need to have `geth` installed separately and run it with the `ipcpath` flag:

     $ geth --networkid 1234 --ipcpath /Users/you/Library/Ethereum/geth.ipc --datadir ...